English 444: London Contemporary Theatre, or,

 What Do We Do When We Watch Theatre?

 The goal of this class is to make you more informed, confident and, especially, active participants in contemporary theatre.
 We will approach this goal in five ways.
-First, we will be seeing 10 theatrical productions during the course of the quarter, and discussing each of those productions both before and after we see them.
-Second, we will be reading several of these plays before we actually see the production—thinking about possibilities for dramatic representations of what we read.
+First, we will be seeing 5 theatrical productions during the course of the quarter, and discussing each of those productions both before and after we see them.
+Second, we will be reading two of these plays before we actually see the production, and thinking about possibilities for dramatic representations of what we read.
 Third, you will be writing about what you see.
-You’ll be keeping a theatre notebook as your contribution to the formal work of the quarter, and I will be reviewing material from that notebook on several different occasions (more on the Notebook below).
-Fourth, we’ll be engaging in a range of informal dramatic exercises throughout the quarter, introducing you to a few theatrical techniques that will significantly increase your ability to “see” what’s happening on stage.
-And fifth and finally, we’ll be visiting a few physical sites with special importance to the history of drama in London.
-For this is the place, you guys!—this is for English-language theatre the sacred ground of sacred grounds.
+You'll be keeping a theatre notebook as one part of your contribution to the formal work of the quarter, and I will be reviewing material from that notebook as you write it (more on the Notebook below).
+Fourth, we will be engaging in a range of informal dramatic exercises throughout the quarter, introducing you to a few theatrical techniques that will significantly increase your ability to “see ”what's happening on stage.
+And fifth and finally, we'll be visiting a few physical sites with special importance to the history of drama in London.
+For this is the place, you guys!
+This is for English-language theatre the sacred ground of sacred grounds.

 Structured writing for the course will be in the form of a Theatre Notebook.
-This should be loose-leaf rather than bound because you’ll be handing in assignments that will be returned to you for inclusion in the final notebook/portfolio.
-Assignments handed in week by week will be graded +, √, -; you will select one to rewrite/extend to hand in at midterm, and a second to rewrite/extend for the final Notebook review on or before June 4.
-At course end I’ll also ask you to do a 2-3 page Self-reflective essay to hand in with the notebook (more on that later).
+This should be loose-leaf rather than bound because you'll be handing in assignments that will be returned to you for inclusion in the final notebook/portfolio.
+Assignments handed in week by week will be graded +, check, and —; you will attempt to synthesize these for your midterm, and then after more practice, you'll write a second for the final Notebook review on or before June 1.
+At course end I'll also ask you to do a 2-3 page Self-reflective essay to hand in with your portfolio/notebook.

 Why so much writing?
-You will write a lot in this class, although in fact I’m asking for less than half of what I’d ask at home in Seattle.
+You will write a lot in this class, although in fact I'm asking for less than half of what I ask at home.
 Still, it may seem like plenty plus, so I want to explain why I ask it.

 Third, you will simply learn more.
 Having to write will force you to confront what you don’t already know, and will give you constant practice with the skills that active work with drama requires.

 What I want.
-My criterion for these writings is ECI: “engaged critical intelligence.”
-You don’t have to be right, and you don’t have to be polished.
-You don’t even have to solve entirely whatever problem I give you.
-But I do want to see real effort, even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.
+My criterion for these writings is ECI: engaged critical intelligence.
+You do not have to be right, but I do want to see real effort, even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.

 How Much Time Should You Spend Writing?
 These are serious writing assignments, but in the past some students have taken them too seriously.
-Please understand: I’m not asking for a series of “English papers.”
+Please understand: I'm not asking for a series of “English papers.
 In specific terms that means: I expect from you the equivalent of either TWO typed pages, or ONE FULL hour of writing.
 If you truly want to spend more time than that—fine.
-Just don’t go over two pages (three if you are handwriting and write big).
-But it doesn’t need to be perfect.
+Just don't write more than two pages (three if you are handwriting and write big).
+But it doesn't need to be perfect.
 (Think ECI!)

 My response to your writing.
 Because these papers are informal, I will also not read them with the same attention I give to your formal work.
 Their primary usefulness is in the writing itself.
 I take it as axiomatic that you will get more from this class by having written regularly than you otherwise would—and end of quarter evaluations from earlier classes confirm that most students agree.

 Late Papers.
 I do not read late response papers.
-With the reading of 6 to 8 sets of papers over the course of the quarter I will have trouble enough keeping them straight already, so late papers are simply to be included in the course-end notebook.
+With the reading of 10 sets of papers over the course of the quarter I will have trouble enough keeping them straight already, so late papers are simply to be included in the course-end notebook.

 Attendance and Participation are part of the course, and full credit for them presupposes engaged and timely completion of writing assignments.
 I take role randomly during the quarter; I also use my review of your notebook/portfolio work to evaluate your class participation.
 Incomplete notebooks mean incomplete participation.

-Paraphrase: an inevitable skill underlying the active reading of many texts—Early Modern texts in particular—is simple comprehension.
-And some texts are tougher this way than others.
-Shakespeare’s English is different enough from modern English that most new readers work hard to get even the literal sense of a text.
+Paraphrase: an inevitable skill underlying the active reading/ viewing of many texts is simple comprehension.
+And some plays are tougher this way than others.
+Shakespeare’s English is different enough from modern English that most new readers / watchers work hard to get even the literal sense of a play.
 For a number of texts, then, many students will have made progress just by learning to paraphrase, and that is in fact no small accomplishment.
 Nevertheless, accurate paraphrase really is only a preliminary skill.
 It is something most teachers presuppose in formal writing, not something they give credit for.

-Exploring: Active reading’s second level is “exploring,” the word I use for working through the interpretive implications of the specifics one notices.
+Exploring: Active watching/reading’s second level is "“exploring" the word I use for working through the interpretive implications of the Specifics (or Whats) one notices.
 Having noticed that a particular expression is metaphorical, for example, can you explore the logic of that metaphor?
 How do its terms shape the way we understand a character’s utterance?
-Exploring obviously depends upon noticing (how could you explore something you haven’t yet noticed?), and is thus a higher order skill; it is also a more challenging task because it doesn’t have fixed, “right-wrong” answers.
+Exploring obviously depends upon noticing (how could you explore something you haven’t yet noticed?), and is thus a higher order skill; it is also a more challenging task because it doesn’t have fixed, right-wrong answers.
 It is in this sense open-ended, and readers must develop a certain interpretive patience if they are to get beyond the superficial.
-Good explorations should be “full,” not sketchy, and thus my criterion for this skill is also double: “Exploration/Fullness.”
+Good explorations should be full, ”not sketchy, and thus my criterion for this skill is also double: “Exploration/Fullness.”

 Noticing, Exploration/Fullness, and Integration/Power are thus three grading criteria for this course.
 Other criteria I use include: